 In accordance with paragraph 42 of the Reform 2020 special terms and conditions, DHS planned to hold the next public forum in late fall of 2021, but was delayed due to limitations related to COVID-19.
-A public forum via teleconference is planned for early 2022.
+DHS held a virtual forum on April 29, 2022 to provide the public with an opportunity to comment on the progress of the Reform 2020 demonstration.
+A notice was published on the DHS Public Participation web site on March 30, 2022 informing the public of the date and time of the forum and instructions on how to join the forum.
+There were no members of the public in attendance at the forum The next public forum is planned for fall 2022.